Relocating from the US to the UK?

 Purchasing a residential property in England & Wales involves the following steps:

-You will need to decide how to fund and structure your purchase, and in whose name to register the property.
-You should also ensure you have cash available to fund the deposit, which will be due on exchange of contracts as well as any Stamp Duty Land Tax (SDLT) payable.
-The SDLT rate will depend on a range of factors including price, residence and whether you own another residential property anywhere in the world.
+You will need to decide how to fund and structure the purchase, and in whose name to register the property.
+You should also ensure you have cash available to fund the deposit (typically 10% of the purchase price), which will be due on exchange of contracts, and Stamp Duty Land Tax (ā€œSDLTā€), which will be due on completion of the purchase.
+SDLT will be imposed on the purchase price at graduated rates of up to 19%, depending on a range of factors including the price, your residence status for SDLT purposes and whether you already own another residential property anywhere in the world.

-4. Exchange of contracts
+1. Exchange of contracts

-5. Completion
+1. Completion

 How we can help